Interview: How API-only vendors push complexity to you

 You shouldn’t have to choose between the two.

 Seamless OS combines both worlds.
-It’s a full operating system for telecom with:
+It’s a full operating system for telecom with everyting they need.

 While others are still solving number portability, our customers are already live and planning their next campaign.